-Staff expressed satisfaction with how the home was managed.
-They also said that they had the appropriate training to look after patients and meet their needs.
+Staff expressed a high level of satisfaction with how the home was managed and said that they had the appropriate training to look after patients and meet their needs.

 Staff interactions with patients were warm, friendly and supportive.
 It was evident that they knew the patients well.

 Feedback methods included a staff poster and paper questionnaires which were provided to the manager for any patient or their family representative to complete and return using pre-paid, self-addressed envelopes.
-At the time of issuing this report, no questionnaires had been received by RQIA.
+At the time of issuing this report, six responses had been received by RQIA from patients/other respondents.
+These indicated that the respondents were very satisfied with the care provided.